-My family has been travelling annually to the area around Cancun, Mexico for the past twenty years.
-There are many wonderful things about visiting this area of the world.
-One of our favorites has been being exposed to, and safely interacting with, magnificent sea turtles.
+My family has been traveling annually to the area around Cancun, Mexico, for the past twenty years.
+There are many wonderful things about visiting this area of the world, and you can find a list of my favorites here.
+One of our favorites has been being exposed to and safely interacting with magnificent sea turtles.
 These beauties quickly became one of my favorite sea animals with their grace and peaceful nature.

 When Can I See Sea Turtles Mate?

-May through July is mating season and you can book tours to glimpse this during diving tours around Isla Mujeres.
+May through July is the mating season, and you can book tours to glimpse this during diving tours around Isla Mujeres.
 The Carey Dive Center runs turtle mating dives.

-Female sea turtles come on shore to eastern Mexican beaches from May through September.
-All of the seven species of sea turtles are in danger of extinction because of poaching, habit destruction, death by rubbish in our oceans and inadvertent capture in fishing nets.
-Sea turtles spend most of their lives in the ocean, only being on shore at their birth and to lay eggs.
-Being on shore can be one of the most dangerous periods of the turtles lives as they are exposed to predators and poachers.
-Naturally only one of two eggs out of one thousand will become adult sea turtles.
+Female sea turtles come onshore to eastern Mexican beaches from May through September.
+All seven species of sea turtles are in danger of extinction because of poaching, habit destruction, death by the rubbish in our oceans, and inadvertent capture in fishing nets.
+Sea turtles spend most of their lives in the ocean, only being on shore at their birth and laying eggs.
+Being on the sand can be one of the most dangerous periods of the turtles’ lives as they are exposed to predators and poachers.
+Naturally, only one or two eggs out of one thousand will become adult sea turtles.

-They are spectacular creatures to see walk along the sand, but it is ILLEGAL to disrupt them in any way.
+They are spectacular creatures to see walking along the sand, but it is ILLEGAL to disrupt them in any way.
 If you want to see them, pick a nice quiet spot, preferably on a moonlit night, and chill.
-When you see a turtle, stay far away (at least 10 meters) and do not smoke or use any flash photography.
-Watch this miracle from a respectful distance being very quiet.
+Stay far away (at least 10 meters) when you see a turtle, and do not smoke or use any flash photography.
+Watch this miracle from a respectful distance, staying very quiet.
 If you disrupt the mother, she may abandon what she is doing.
 Then she may return to the ocean and dump the eggs where they will have no chance of survival.
-When encountering a nest let the security guards know so they can protect the it.
+When encountering a nest, let the security guards know so they can protect it.

 Guided turtle walks are offered by Centro Ecological Akemal and are a great way to gain knowledge while observing these creatures.

-The hotels around Cancun, marine biologists and conservation groups work to protect these animals by increasing the chances of eggs making it back into the water as baby sea turtles.
-Consequently, when they find a nest, they dig up the eggs and move them to a protected place to guard them from poachers or animals who would like to eat them.
-At the nursery they dig a hole the same size and depth as the original nest.
-Then they post a sign with the species, date, time of nesting and number of eggs.
+The hotels around Cancun, marine biologists, and conservation groups work to protect these animals by increasing the chances of eggs making it back into the water as baby sea turtles.
+Consequently, when they find a nest, they dig up the eggs and move them to a protected place to guard them against poachers or animals who would like to eat them.
+They dig a hole the same size and depth as the original nest at the nursery.
+Then they post a sign with the species, date, time of nesting, and the number of eggs.

-It generally takes 45-60 days for the eggs to hatch, depending on the species and sand temperature.
-If the hatchlings have to make their way to the water over a large distance in the daylight they would be easy prey to predators, especially birds, such as frigates.
+Depending on the species and sand temperature, it generally takes 45-60 days for the eggs to hatch.
+If the hatchlings have to make their way to the water over a considerable distance in the daylight, they would be easy prey to predators, especially birds, such as frigates.
 The hatchlings are brought inside to a safe place.
-They are later released into the ocean in the night, preferable with a full moon, high tide and no predatory birds around.
+They are later released into the ocean at night, preferably with a full moon, high tide, and no predatory birds around.

 There are three ways that you may be involved in the hatchling release:

-If you are staying at a hotel that participates in turtle conservation they may allow guests to watch the release.
-We have a time share at the Royal Caribbean Hotel in Cancun, so I know that turtles nest here and the hotel protects the nest.
-At our resort, it is the security guards who organize the program, so they are the best to ask about it.
-You can read more about their program here.
+If you are staying at a hotel participating in turtle conservation, they may allow guests to watch the release.
+We have often stayed at the Royal Uno Hotel in Cancun, so I know that turtles nest here, and the hotel protects the nest.
+At this resort, the security guards organize the program, so they are the best to ask about it.

-Some other hotels that participate: CasaMagna Marriott Cancun Resort, Royal Islander Hotel Cancun, Royal Sands All-Inclusive Resort Cancun and Grand Residences in Puerto Morelose.
-Call or email other hotels and ask if they also take part in this program.
+Some other hotels that participate: CasaMagna Marriott Cancun Resort, Royal Islander Hotel Cancun, Royal Sands All-Inclusive Resort Cancun, and Grand Residences in Puerto Morelos.
+Call or email other hotels and ask if they also participate in this program.

-You can visit the Isla Mujeres Tortugranga (turtle farm) where, for very little cost, you can see all stages of sea turtles and be part of a release.
+You can visit the Isla Mujeres Tortugranga (turtle farm), where, for minimal cost, you can see all stages of sea turtles and be part of a release.

-Akemal is a shallow bay full of grasses that the turtles love to eat.
-It is both a great turtle hang out and an easy snorkel.
-I have returned about 10 times to Akemal and have seen numerous turtles each time.
-I consider it an ideal place to visit and high on my list of My Best Adventures Yet.
-You can also have a great lunch, relax on the beach between swimming straight from the shore to snorkel with the turtles.
+Akumal is a shallow bay full of grasses that the turtles love to eat.
+It is both a great turtle hang-out and an easy snorkel.
+I have returned about ten times to Akemal and have seen numerous turtles each time.
+I consider it an ideal place to visit and high on the list of My Best Adventures Yet.
+You can also have a great lunch, and relax on the beach between swimming straight from the shore to snorkel with the turtles.

 One of my favorite things I have ever done in my life is snorkeling with sea turtles in this area.
 If you do, please respect these magnificent creatures by watching them, not interacting with them.
-Wear biodegradable sun screen or a t-shirt to keep from polluting their habitat.
+Wear biodegradable sunscreen or a swim shirt to keep from polluting their habitat.

-Check out my YouTube video of swimming with the turtles at Akemal.
+Check out my YouTube video of swimming with the turtles at Akumal above.